 The UW undergraduate programs in chemistry and biochemistry, with an enrollment of nearly 850 students, are centered in Bagley Hall.
 The Department of Chemistry is a dynamic, growing department with faculty dedicated to providing quality education for all undergraduates through innovative programs, such as science service learning that have allowed UW students to mentor at-risk kids in science activities, monitor water quality in area streams, and help high school teachers in DNA sequencing projects.
 In 1994, work was completed on a new Chemistry Building that has enhanced our preexisting space by 100,000 square feet and provided upgraded facilities.

 The biochemistry undergraduate degree program is jointly coordinated by the Chemistry and Biochemistry departments at the University of Washington.

-Information regarding individual faculty can be found in the People section of the website.
+Information regarding individual faculty can be found here.

 Chemistry/Biochemistry Undergraduate Advising